 The first month was quiet in this regard.
 However, things started percolating at the beginning of the second month.
-A post exploring how attention to point of view might impact live performances of biblical passages (Nov 1/12) prompted a response by biblical storyteller Leon Seaman laying out how insights on the significance of point of view in biblical narratives influence his performance of the Gospel of Mark (Nov 6/12).
-And this was the start of an exchange that ended up drawing in four participants, stretching through the month of December (Dec 5/12, Dec 12/12, Dec 13/12, Dec 20/12, Dec 21/12); a new blog category entitled “point of view and Performance Criticism” was create to accommodate this discourse.
+A post exploring how attention to point of view might impact live performances of biblical passages prompted a response by biblical storyteller Leon Seaman laying out how insights on the significance of point of view in biblical narratives influence his performance of the Gospel of Mark.
+And this was the start of an exchange that ended up drawing in four participants, stretching through the month of December (Leon Seaman, Gary Yamasaki, Robert Tannehill, Leon Seaman, Phil Ruge-Jones); a new blog category entitled “point of view and Performance Criticism” was created to accommodate this discourse.

 Another exchange has been developing around a key suggestion in the development of point-of-view theory to this point: point-of-view crafting being able to produce “empathy” for characters.
-This is an idea that was introduced in one of the earliest posts (Sep 25/12), and a post addressing its significance in the John 20 account of Mary at the tomb (Nov 22/12) drew a challenge from Robert Tannehill (Dec 6/12).
-This challenge focuses mainly on the way the John 20 analysis treats the informational plane of point of view (introduced in the Oct 25/2012 post, and illustrated in a look at “Butch Cassidy and the Sundance Kid” in the Nov 29/2012 post).
+This is an idea that was introduced in one of the earliest posts, and a post addressing its significance in the John 20 account of Mary at the tomb drew a challenge from Robert Tannehill.
+This challenge focuses mainly on the way the John 20 analysis treats the informational plane of point of view, which is also illustrated in a look at “Butch Cassidy and the Sundance Kid.”
 The questions Tannehill raises make clear that more work needs to be done on the empathy aspect of point-of-view crafting.

 Film has been a significant component of the blog, as reflected in the numerous posts containing descriptions of movie scenes serving as illustrations in discussions of point-of-view dynamics operating in biblical narratives, and there is even a blog category completely dedicated to “point of view on Screen”.
 It should be noted that these treatments of movie scenes have been based only on a literary understanding of point of view applied to the genre of film, as opposed to an understanding of point of view coming out of film studies.
 However, Laura Copier, Assistant Professor of Media Studies at University of Amsterdam, will be addressing this deficiency by contributing insights on point of view from her work on film.